Why are my Indoor Azalea Leaves Falling off?

 • The most common reason for indoor potted azaleas to lose their leaves is because of high temperatures or substantially fluctuating temperatures in the house.

-• Azaleas prefer a relatively cool and consistent temperatures.
-Radiators, forced air and any other sources of heat that are too near the azalea can cause stress which causes the leaves to drop.
+• Azaleas prefer relatively cool and consistent temperatures.
+Radiators, forced air, and any other sources of heat that are too near the azalea can cause stress which causes the leaves to drop.

-• Most indoor azaleas are evergreen, however some varieties are deciduous, so leaf drop in Winter may be normal.
+• Most indoor azaleas are evergreen, however, some varieties are deciduous, so leaves dropping in Winter may be normal.

 • Other causes of leaf drop are drought, root rot caused by saturated soil, either too much sun or perhaps too much shade, and a neutral or alkaline soil pH.